BONDS Peer Mentors

 BONDS (Building Opportunities and Networks for Divinity Students) Peer Mentors

 The BONDS Peer Mentorship Program is designed to help incoming University of Chicago Divinity School students with the transition to graduate school and build community both within the new cohorts and across the Divinity School.
 Peer mentors engage with incoming students through office hours, one-on-one meetings, regular email check-ins, and social events.
-BONDS mentors are always available to answer questions about campus and student life, moving to Chicago, experience with remote and on-campus courses, languages, etc, or connect students to other resources in the Dean of Students Office or the University.
+BONDS mentors are always available to answer questions about campus and student life, moving to Chicago, experience with courses, languages, etc, or connect students to other resources in the Dean of Students Office or the University.

-Mehdi Ali is a second-year PhD student in the Islamic Studies track, working on Sufi thought.
+Mehdi Ali is a third-year PhD student in the Islamic Studies track, working on Sufi thought.
 His current work has been focusing on early Sufi figures and he hopes that this research will help him understand the later Ibn al-ʿArabī and his school.
 When not thinking about metaphysics, he enjoys reading mystery novels, meditation, and traveling.